-The group had walked from Bihac, Bosnia for six days and had reached road 71 in the Croatian interior when they heard gunshots and saw around seven Croatian officers.
+The respondent described that the group had walked from Bihac, Bosnia for six days and had reached road 71 in the Croatian interior when they heard gunshots and saw around seven Croatian officers.
 The respondent also noticed police dogs and more officers, he estimates that there were more than 20 officers in total.
 The respondent describes the officers were wearing black uniforms and black ski masks.
 This description matches with the uniforms worn by the Croatian intervention police.

 “They all started that because the migrants were too many.
 They started beating up every one to set them down on the ground to not escape.”